Integrate Azure Key Vault with Azure Policy

 • You want to relax some requirements for your test teams, but you want to maintain tight controls over your production environment.
 You need a simple automated way to separate enforcement of your resources.

-• You want to be sure that you can roll-back enforcement of new policies in the event of a live-site issue.
+• You want to be sure that you can roll back enforcement of new policies in the event that there is a live-site issue.
 You need a one-click solution to turn off enforcement of the policy.

-• You're relying on a 3rd party solution for auditing your environment and you want to use an internal Azure offering.
+• You're relying on a third-party solution for auditing your environment and you want to use an internal Azure offering.

 Types of policy effects and guidance